maramusaev/webhook-actions-docs/README.md

 }
 ```
 ## Usage
-The following example, used in a GitHub Actions workflow, would trigger a workflow every time a new team is created in your organization.
+The following example, used in a GitHub Actions workflow, would trigger a workflow every time a new team is created or deleted in your organization.
 ```yaml
 on:
   repository_dispatch: